anbinumer/canvasops-django/documents/canvasops-django-prd.md

 - Security dependencies added (cryptography, django-ratelimit, sentry-sdk) for production hardening.

 *This PRD serves as the foundation for migrating CanvasOps to a production-ready Python/Django LTI application with seamless Canvas integration.*

+---

+## Lessons Learned (LTI/Canvas Integration)

+- **Issuer Mismatch:** Ensure the `iss` (issuer) in Canvas matches exactly in your Django `LTI_CONFIG` and `lti_config.json`.
+- **Redirect URI:** The `redirect_uri` sent by your tool must match the Canvas Developer Key exactly, including trailing slashes and protocol (`https`).
+- **Client ID Consistency:** The `client_id` in Django and Canvas must match.
+Use environment variables to avoid hardcoding.
+- **Key Files:** Private and public keys must be in the correct format and location.
+Decode base64 keys if needed.
+- **CSRF Trusted Origins:** Add your deployed domain and all Canvas domains to `CSRF_TRUSTED_ORIGINS` in Django settings.
+- **Session & Cookies:** Set `SESSION_COOKIE_SAMESITE = 'None'` and `SESSION_COOKIE_SECURE = True` for LTI in iframes.
+- **target_link_uri:** Your OIDC login view must use the `target_link_uri` from the request if present.
+- **Testing:** Always test LTI launch in Canvas Beta before production.
+- **Environment Variables:** Set all required env vars (`CANVAS_CLIENT_ID`, secrets, etc.) in your deployment environment.
+- **Key Rotation:** Document how to update/rotate keys and update Canvas Developer Key if needed.

+## Deployment Checklist (One-Attempt Success)

+1. Set up Django project and install dependencies
+2. Configure LTI settings in Django (`settings.py` and `lti_config.json`)
+3. Generate and place private/public key files
+4. Set all required environment variables
+5. Register LTI tool in Canvas Developer Keys
+   - Use exact URLs for Redirect, OIDC, JWK, etc.
+6. Add all domains to CSRF trusted origins
+7. Deploy to production
+8. Test LTI launch from Canvas (Beta and/or Prod)
+9. Check logs for errors and verify session data
+10. Document any new issues or fixes